jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Next, you need to get comfortable with the tooling.

 You should be able to create a project, compile, and start tinkering on demand.
-That is a simple step but very crucial.
+That is a simple but very crucial step.

 Knowing the tooling is the difference between wishing you had the time to play with something vs actually having fun with it.